-The Base is an additionally funded provision, within the mainstream school of Arden Grove Infant & Nursery School, that caters for children aged 5-7.
+The Place is an additionally funded Specialist Resource Base (SRB) within the mainstream school of Arden Grove Infant & Nursery School, that caters for children aged 5-7.
 We have two small classes of up to eight children, with high staffing ratios and access to dedicated specialist support.